Queenstown to Milford Sound Drive: Ultimate Road Trip Guide & Best Stops

 Lake Marian is known as one of the most beautiful lakes in the Southland area.
 And thankfully, you can hike here and see it for yourself.

-The 3.8 mile (6km) track requires a bit of scrambling but is worthwhile.
-If you want views of Lake Marian without the scrambling, consider the Routeburn Track which is a little less challenging.
+The 3.8-mile (6km) Lake Marian track requires some scrambling but is worthwhile.
+If you want views of Lake Marian without the scrambling, consider the Key Summit Track, which is a little less challenging.

 Falls Creek Falls